GEPD-Production/GEPD_Production_Master/README.md

 ## Data Requirements

+The scripts are setup to run the data files produced using the GEPD questionnaires programmed on Survey Solutions.

 ### School Survey

-The scripts are setup to run the data files produced using the GEPD questionnaire  programmed on Survey Solutions.
  It is expected that the following data files will be present in the `01_GEPD_raw_data/School` folder in Stata format:

 | ID | Name |
 | --- | --- |